 - Serve the customer first, your creative itch second

-Video marketing is not a creative sandbox to play in, it is a tool to help your business reach an objective.
+Video marketing should not simply be thought as a creative sandbox to play in, it is a tool to help your business reach an objective.
 Every company that embraces video marketing eventually has to see an ROI.
 While there are surely plenty of ideas for that next video, always make sure your team is focused on meeting the customer’s inquiry first.
-View creative as the icing on the cake.
+It’s not that your video can’t be creative, but rather it should be viewed as the icing on the cake.

 - Keep it short and simple